 Spring marks the start of a major home-buying season.
 It should also be a time when you review your credit situation.
 Because whether you’re looking for a mortgage now or somewhere down the road, being ‘debt-aware’ is the best way to keep your credit score high and your credit risk low (to better your chances of being approved).

 Be sure to add ‘checking my credit report’ to your list of spring financial ‘to-dos’.

-With credit fraud on the rise, staying on top of your report will ensure you’re able to quickly identify any errors or red flags, and report them to Canada’s credit bureaus (Equifax and TransUnion).
+With credit fraud on the rise, staying on top of your report will ensure you’re able to quickly identify any errors or red flags so you can then report them to Canada’s credit bureaus (Equifax and TransUnion).

 Federica’s article picks for maintaining peak credit health: